guckstift/crispy/docs/crispy-0.4.md

 * new binary operators `*` and `%`
 * multi-line comments with `/*` and `*/`

+## Changes

+* missing variable name errors all deferred to runtime

 ## Compiler

 The `crispy` compiler program translates *crispy* module files to C source